Shopify/shadowenv/docs/shadowlisp.md

 `(cond [ ( predicate branch ) ... ] [ ( else else-branch ) ] )`

-The `cond` operator evaluates a series of predicates and executes the branch for the first predicate which evaluates true.
+The `cond` operator evaluates a series of predicates and executes the branch for the first predicate which evaluates to true.
 The name `else` may be used for the last case, as a catch-all branch.

 ```scheme